355th Operations Group

-The 355th Operations Group (355 OG) is a United States Air Force unit, assigned to the 355th Wing.
-It is stationed at Davis–Monthan Air Force Base, Arizona.
+The 355th Operations Group (355 OG) was a United States Air Force unit, assigned to the 355th Wing.
+It was stationed at Davis–Monthan Air Force Base, Arizona.
+It was deactivated in September 2026.

 Units

-The 355th Operations Group consists of five squadrons and over 450 personnel employing 75 A/OA-10 aircraft and an AN/TPS-75 radar system.
-It provides war-fighters with forces for close air support (CAS), air interdiction (AI), forward air control (FAC), combat search and rescue (CSAR), ground-based tactical air control, and airbase operations.
-It also conducts all formal course directed aircraft initial qualification/requalification training.
+The 355th Operations Group consisted of five squadrons and over 450 personnel employing 75 A/OA-10 aircraft and an AN/TPS-75 radar system.
+It provided war-fighters with forces for close air support (CAS), air interdiction (AI), forward air control (FAC), combat search and rescue (CSAR), ground-based tactical air control, and airbase operations.
+It also conducted all formal course directed aircraft initial qualification/requalification training.